Outlander (book series): Musical

 In 2010, a 14-song cycle based on Outlander was released under the title Outlander: The Musical.
 With music by Kevin Walsh and lyrics by Mike Gibb, the project was approved by Gabaldon after Gibb had approached the author in Scotland with the idea to adapt her novel into a stage production.
 As Gabaldon recalled, "I laughed and said, 'That’s the screwiest idea I’ve heard yet – go ahead.'
 So they did, and the results were stunning."
 Though the stage production remains in development, the 14-song cycle is available on CD from Amazon.com and for download on iTunes.

 In 2012, Broadway composer Jill Santoriello began collaborating with Gibb and Walsh on the project, writing the music and cowriting the lyrics with Gibb for a new song called "One More Time."
 The song was recorded with vocals by Rebecca Robbins.

 Television series

 In June 2013, Starz ordered 16 episodes of a television adaptation, and production began in October 2013 in Scotland.
 The series premiered in the US on August 9, 2014, with Caitríona Balfe and Sam Heughan starring as Claire and Jamie.
 It was picked up for a second season on August 15, 2014, and for a third and fourth season on June 1, 2016.
 On May 9, 2018, Starz renewed the series for a fifth and sixth season.
 Further renewals for seventh and eighth seasons were announced in early 2021 and late 2022 respectively.

-In January 2023, Starz greenlighted a 10-episode prequel series, Outlander: Blood of My Blood, based on Jamie's parents.
-Gabaldon will be an executive producer.
+In January 2023, Starz greenlit a 10-episode prequel series, Outlander: Blood of My Blood, based on Jamie's and Claire’s parents.
+Gabaldon is an executive producer.